2 minutes with Lauren Eldridge

 Specific to working in a 2-hat restaurant I think meeting the expectations of diners.
 People (rightly so) expect the highest of standards so ensuring these are met every day in every aspect of the restaurant is paramount.

-You were awarded the Jospehine Pignolet Young Chef of the Year last year, how has this influenced your career?
+You were awarded the Jospehine Pignolet Young Chef of the Year a few years ago, how has this influenced your career?

 Winning the Josephine Pignolet Award was a huge honour.
 It provided a lot of recognition within the industry and has given me the encouragement and support to keep pushing myself forward.
 It is a massive kick-start to any young chef’s career but is also motivation to make something of yourself.
 You don’t want to let down yourself, Damien or the legacy of great chefs that have won the award.
 As part of the prize, I will travelling to Europe, specifically spending 2 months staging at Osteria Francescana in Modena, Italy.
 It is a great opportunity that will teach me a lot and something that would have been quite difficult for me to do without the award.